Drug And Alcohol Addiction in Lancaster, California

 Lancaster’s Meth Crisis

-Meth abuse statistics have increased with 47,703 state-wide meth treatment admissions since 2001.
-Meth, often called crystal meth, ice, and glass, is largely available due to California’s proximity to Mexico—where much of meth consumed in Lancaster is produced.
-However, California residents also locally manufacture meth in meth labs.
-In some previous years, 202 meth labs were busted the state.
+Meth, often called crystal Meth, ice, and glass, is largely available due to California’s proximity to Mexico—where much of meth consumed in Lancaster is produced.
+However, California residents also locally manufacture the Stimulant in Meth labs.
+In some previous years, 202 Meth labs were busted by the state.

 - Loss of empathy